Dr Antonino Sgalambro

 Sheffield University Management School

-Dr Antonino Sgalambro is a Senior Lecturer in Operations Research at the Sheffield University Management School and Director of Research for the Operations Management and Decision Science division.
+He is a Senior Lecturer in Operations Research and joined Sheffield University Management School in 2016.

-He is a Senior Fellow of the Higher Education Academy and holds a PhD in Operations Research from “Sapienza University of Rome”.
+Antonino is a Senior Fellow of the Higher Education Academy and holds a PhD in Operations Research from the University of Rome "La Sapienza".